• Skip to primary navigation

 Vegan Black Bean Tacos with Avocado Cream

-This quick and easy taco recipe is great for a lunch when you have little time or when you want something simple and delicious.
+This quick and easy taco recipe is great for lunch when you have little time or want something simple and delicious.
 Get creative with toppings to make a unique flavor profile.
-Loaded with protein you won’t feel deprived with this flavor packed dish.
+Loaded with protein, you won’t feel deprived with this flavor-packed dish.

 Servings: 4 servings